The Rutgers Artificial Intelligence and Data Science (RAD) Collaboratory

 The Rutgers Artificial Intelligence and Data Science (RAD) Collaboratory is pleased to announce its inaugural Research Symposium to be held on Tuesday, March 24, 2026 at the Douglass Student Center.

-Registration is required.
-Click here to register by Tuesday, March 17, 2026.
+Registration is now closed.
+Sorry, no walk-ins.
 This is an in-person event – there is no virtual option.
-Space is limited.

 This in-person symposium brings together Rutgers faculty, research staff, postdoctoral fellows, students, and partners from industry to showcase data science and artificial intelligence research through keynote lectures, Rutgers faculty and industry panel discussions, and a trainee poster session, followed by a community engagement reception.